Most interesting landmarks of Alaska

 - Brooks Falls – Kodiak Island.
 Low, some 2 m tall and approximately 80 – 100 m wide waterfall, which is world famous thanks to a large group of brown bears catching salmon and other fish.
 Sometimes up to 50 bears can be seen on this waterfall.

 - Cheshnina Falls – Valdez-Cordova.
 Tall waterfall with a high vertical plunge.
-Starts from the base of Chesnina glacier.
+Starts from the former base of Chesnina glacier – now the glacier has receded.

 - Falls Point Fall – northern Tanaga island.
 Some 60 – 80 m tall vertical plunge – a waterfall discharging directly in the sea.